Dutch–Algerian War (1715–1726): Aftermath

 On September 25, 1726, Van Aerssen arrived before Algiers with eight warships.
 Accompanied by four companions, he approached the Dey and proposed the renewal of the peace agreement from 1712.
 Although the Algerians eventually accepted, they expressed skepticism, stating, "The whole navy feels like this peace will not last."
 As a gesture of goodwill, Van Aerssen presented a substantial gift worth 100,000 guilders, which was also utilized for the ransom of captives.
 The treaty was favorable to the Dutch, and following this war, Dutch trade in the Mediterranean surged again, benefiting from the peace, and Britain's conflict with Spain, the Dutch refrained from competing with Britain again after 1729.
 This peace proved to be enduring, marking the longest period of harmony between the Dutch and Algerians.

-The war also costed several million guilders.
-So an end being brought to it was a relieve for the Dutch.
+The war had cost several million guilders, so its end brought relief for the Dutch.
 After the peace agreement, the Dutch would no longer be enslaved by the Algerians, and those who were previously enslaved would be bought back by the Dutch who would pay a bargain.
 The Dutch also continued paying tribute.
 In the Dutch Republic, the populace was delighted with the peace, as it damaged Dutch trade in the Mediterranean.
 The States General of the Netherlands expressed satisfaction with the peace and complimented Van Aerssen for his excellent work.
 They even delivered a public speech lauding Van Aerssen for his efforts.